 18 December 2025 (1pm GMT)

-Join us for Fenne Roefs’ (Mijksenaar) talk which explores how the Amsterdam Metro is rethinking its wayfinding system to make it more inclusive.
+Fenne Roefs’ (Mijksenaar) talk explored how the Amsterdam Metro is rethinking its wayfinding system to make it more inclusive.
 It’s a story of design as inclusion: how small changes in signage can transform the experience of hundreds of thousands of daily passengers, bridging languages, cultures, and abilities.

 Every day, around 275,000 people navigate the Metro’s 39 stations.
 Some know the system well; others are tourists, newcomers, or occasional users.
-Current signs rely on Dutch words and arrows, which work for many but leave others struggling — especially non-Dutch speakers, people with low literacy, or those with cognitive impairment.
-The challenge posed to wayfinding experts Mijksenaar by Vervoerregio Amsterdam (VRA) was simple yet key to the strategy’s success: how can signage be clearer for everyone?
+Current signs rely on Dutch words and arrows, but are these comprehensible for all travellers: non-Dutch speakers; people with low literacy; or those with cognitive impairments?
+The challenge posed to wayfinding experts Mijksenaar by Vervoerregio Amsterdam (VRA) was simple yet key to the strategy’s success: how can signage be clear for everyone?

-This talk shares the journey from challenge to implementation, showing how thoughtful design can make public transport more equitable and welcoming.
-It’s a case study in how pictograms enrich text, creating a system that works for everyone.
+This talk shared the journey from challenge to implementation, showing how thoughtful design can make public transport more equitable and welcoming.

 About the speaker